Computing all maps into a sphere: The main algorithm

 Let $\RR_i$ be the set of representatives of the elements in $\im\ell_i=\im\,[\lambda_{i*}]$; by the above, we can write $\RR_i=\{(\cc,c^i)\in \SM(X,P_i): [\cc]=0\}$.

 For every $(\cc,c^i)\in\RR_i$ we set

 where $z^i$ is as in the above proof of Lemma~\ref{l:atXP_i} (i.e., $z^i=c^i-(b^i|_X)$, where $(\bb,b^i)$ is a lifting of some nullhomotopy $\bb$ for $\cc$).
-This definition involves choice of a particular $\bb$ and $b^i$, which we make arbitrarily for each $(\cc,c^i)$.
+This definition involves a choice of a particular $\bb$ and $b^i$, which we make arbitrarily (see above) for each $(\cc,c^i)$.

 \begin{lemma} The map $\rho_i$ induces a map $r_i\:\im\,[\lambda_{i*}]\to [X,L_i]$ such that $\ell_i\circ r_i=\id$. \end{lemma}

 \begin{proof} In the proof of Lemma~\ref{l:atXP_i} we have verified that $[\lambda_{i*}(\rho_i(\cc,c^i))]=[(\cc,c^i)]$, so $\lambda_{i*}\circ \rho_i$ acts as the identity on the level of homotopy classes.
 It follows that $r_i$ is well-defined, since $\ell_i$ is injective and thus the condition $\ell_i\circ r_i=\id$ determines $r_i$ uniquely. \end{proof}